sydipta/Retail_sale_analysis/README.md

 ---

 ### Q11.
-Customers Who Purchased from All Categories
+Customers Who Purchased from all Categories

 **Method 1: Using INTERSECT**